ENGLEWOOD, Colo. -- Below are notable facts and figures entering the Week 14 divisional matchup between Denver and Oakland.

 - Cornerback Champ Bailey needs one interception to tie Tyrone Braxton (34) for the fourth-most in franchise history.
 Bailey is also one pass defensed shy of 200 for his career.

-Omar Boldenneeds one special-teams tackle to become the 13th Broncos rookie since 1994 to record at least 10 special-teams stops.
+- Cornerback Omar Bolden needs one special-teams tackle to become the 13th Broncos rookie since 1994 to record at least 10 special-teams stops.

 - Safety Mike Adams needs five tackles to match his career high of 68, set with the San Francisco 49ers in 2005.